EffectiveASR: A Single-Step Non-Autoregressive Mandarin Speech Recognition Architecture with High Accuracy and Inference Speed: Experiments

-On the other hand, to evaluate the modeling ability of the alignment predictor, we analyze the gap between \textbf{Baseline} CER and \textbf{Oracle} CER, where Baseline's alignment is obtained from the alignment predictor and the Oracle's alignment is obtained from the alignment generator based on the ground-truth labels.
-As shown in Table \ref{tab:results-ana}, the \textbf{Oracle} CER is much lower than the \textbf{ Baseline} CER.
-Since the alignment predictor in our model is decoupled from the generator, the performance of the model can be improved to a new level if the predictor can better learn the alignment produced by the generator, which provides another direction for the optimization of the model.

-To further analyze the behaviour of the proposed model, we plot the alignment matrices comparison between the Conformer and the proposed EfficientASR in Figure \ref{fig:align}.
-The alignment matrix of Conformer is from the last cross-attention layer of the model.
-As can be seen, the proposed method generates more monotonic and cleaner alignments compared to Conformer.
+To further analyze the behavior of the proposed model, we plot the alignment matrices in Figure \ref{fig:align}, comparing the Conformer with the proposed EffectiveASR.
+The alignment matrix of the Conformer is taken from the model's final cross-attention layer.
+As depicted in the figure, the proposed approach yields more consistent and refined alignments compared to the Conformer model, thereby contributing to an enhanced CER performance.